inpercima/publicmedia/client/README.md

 Defines whether the 404 route will redirect to the default route or not.

-* default: `false`
+* default: `true`
 * type: `boolean`
 * values: `true`/`false`

 ### `showFeatures`

-Defines whether feature routes will be displayed or not.
+Defines whether the feature routes will be displayed in navigation or not.

-* default: `true`
+* default: `false`
 * type: `boolean`
 * values: `true`/`false`

 ### `showLogin`

-Defines whether login route will be displayed or not.
+Defines whether the login route will be displayed in navigation or not.

 * default: `false`
 * type: `boolean`